-The beaches and bays we will stop at are remote and we may just enjoy them all to ourselves.
+Tip: The beaches and bays we will stop at are remote and we will most likely have them all to ourselves.

 Take a dip while our chefs cook a wonderful BBQ on deck with plenty of skewers, freshly cooked salads and wonderful Greek food.
 This is what all of Greek’s island hopping dreams are made of!

 After lunch, we will depart towards Folegandros, another quiet and yet to be discovered island in Greece that is starting to make waves with the locals.
 You heard it here first!

 We will take a shower and freshen up to venture into this peaceful slice of paradise for a walking tour and winery dinner.

 Don’t expect Gucci shops or flashy bars here, Folegandros doesn’t even have public transportation or taxis, this is where slow travel takes a whole new meaning.

 Our wonderful host Stella, will give us a quick introduction into the island as we walk the small and cozy streets of one of the main villages.
 We will then have some free time to do some shopping, or enjoy the beautiful simple life of the small islands.

 For dinner, we will share a casual set-up at a local winery where we will taste seasonal dishes with great local wines grown right on the island in a stone patio surrounded by olive trees.